100% Medical Grade Silicone Menstrual Cup

 This colossal waste burden, however, isn’t the only environmental impact of disposable feminine hygiene products.
 A year’s worth of a typical feminine hygiene product leaves a carbon footprint of 5.3 kg CO2 equivalents.

-Over 50% of the world’s population menstruates, and yet conversations about feminine hygiene and the ecological impact of product choices woman make in the space weren’t spoken about.
+Over 50% of the world’s population menstruates, and yet conversations about feminine hygiene and the ecological impact of product choices women make in the space weren’t spoken about.
 In fact, the taboo surrounding menstrual periods stunted the development of new products in the space with little to no innovations for over 80 years.

 Ultimately, driven by profit motives, it seems unlikely the major companies would shift towards a reusable product line.
-Menstrual cups, reusable pads and sponges are readily available but haven’t gained much traction so far.
+Menstrual cups, reusable pads, and sponges are readily available but haven’t gained much traction so far.

 Reasons to switch to a menstrual cup

 - Material: 100% Medical Grade Silicone

 - Tampons offer just eight hours before TSS becomes a possibility.
 With menstrual cups, you can go up to 12 hours in between emptyings.

 - Not sliding sideways

 - No smell

 - It is reusable and it can last for up to 10 years